RedDeadDepresso/BAAuto/README.md

 ## Relevant information
 * It started as a learning experience and a challenge for myself.
 However, I have been very busy lately so I am unsure to continue it.
-Feel free to do whatever you want with it.
-I do not mind.
+Feel free to do whatever you want with it, I do not mind.
 * I am sorry if it does not follow best practices sometimes since this is my first project I tried to minimise modification to the original script.
 * If you'd like to create new assets you can check [this guide](https://github.com/Egoistically/ALAuto/wiki/Creating-new-assets-for-bot).